Gwyneth Paltrow Says Psychedelics Are The Next Wellness Craze — & She's Not Wrong

 Advertisement

 Just like Paltrow didn't invent yoga, she also didn't invent psychedelic drugs.
 Since the 1960s, people have contested their use for treating depression and anxiety.
 But promising new research suggests that using psychedelic drugs such as LSD, MDMA, psilocybin (aka "mushrooms"), and ayahuasca, in conjunction with psychotherapy can improve symptoms of anxiety, depression, and post-traumatic stress disorder, according to the Multidisciplinary Association for Psychedelic Studies (MAPS).
 This is still an emerging field, but is gaining mainstream attention from people looking for an alternative to antidepressants.
-Just yesterday, the Food and Drug Administration approved a nasal spray that contains ketamine, an anesthetic drug that goes by the name "Special K," and can be used to treat depression.
+Just yesterday, the Food and Drug Administration in the US approved a nasal spray that contains ketamine.

 So, yeah, psychedelics might be the "big new thing" that Paltrow described.
 In The New York Times interview, she named "ibogaine, that shrub from Gabon" as one she had heard of.
 Ibogaine is a powerful psychedelic drug that occurs naturally in West Africa, and is used in rituals and healing ceremonies.
 However, ibogaine may significantly reduce withdrawal from opiates and even eliminate substance-related cravings, according to MAPS.
 For this reason, there's a lot of interest in researching how ibogaine can be used treat the opioid epidemic.